MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 **Note: With master key you can use the API, RPC nodes and other features of your moralis account using the SDK straight from your backend.**

-**Please remember to never leak your master key because once someone gets your master key they will have full access to your moralis account**
+**Please remember to never leak your master key because once someone gets your master key they will have full access to your moralis account.**

 ### DB query